ordina-jworks/ordina-jworks.github.io/_posts/2019-03-28-Building-With-Google-Cloud-Build.md

   - --key=[KEY-NAME]
 ```

-This will decrypt the secret into a file in your workspace folder,
+This will decrypt the secret into a file in our workspace folder,
 which then can be used in subsequent steps.

 ## Debugging and running your build locally

 When creating a build pipeline,
-you do not need to keep pushing your code to the source repository to trigger a build.
+we do not need to keep pushing our code to the source repository to trigger a build.
-You can use the `cloud-build-local` tool to run your build locally,
+We can use the `cloud-build-local` tool to run our build locally,
 using the Google Cloud SDK and Docker.

-If you are using the Cloud Builder images (`gcr.io/cloud-builders/...`),
+If we are using the Cloud Builder images (`gcr.io/cloud-builders/...`),
-you must first configure your Google Cloud SDK to be able to pull the images:
+we must first configure our Google Cloud SDK to be able to pull the images:

 ```
 # Configure Docker